BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 ## Theorem 3 and Theorem 2 proof outlines

+I am following two papers: a [short one](https://www.sciencedirect.com/science/article/pii/S1631073X08000964) by E.Candes and a [long one](https://arxiv.org/pdf/math/0503066.pdf) by the whole team.

 ### Theorem 2

 We need to show that in the noiseless case (i.e. for any feasible $x$, $Ax = y$):